Om Jai Jagadish

-Synopsis
+Plot

-Saraswati Batra (Waheeda Rehman) is the widowed mother of Om (Anil Kapoor), Jai (Fardeen Khan), and Jagadish (Abhishek Bachchan).
-They live at a beach home where they often are approached by investors to sell their home but Om always refused no matter how generous the offer was.
+Saraswati Batra is the widowed mother of Om, Jai, and Jagdish.
+They live at a beach home where they are often approached by investors seeking to buy their home, but Om always refuses no matter how generous the offer.
 Om is responsible and provides the income for the whole family.
-He works in a music company owned by his friend, Shekhar Malhotra (Parmeet Sethi).
+He works in a music company owned by his friend, Shekhar Malhotra.
 Jai is very ambitious (he wants to build the world's fastest car) and is studying in the United States.
 His education is paid for by Om, for which he has taken a loan from Shekhar Malhotra.
-Jagadish is a college student who is very good with computers.
+Jagdish is a college student who is very good with computers.
 Jai soon returns home after Om and his mother convince him.

 They all want different things.
-Om marries the bubbly Ayesha (Mahima Chaudhry), an MTV VJ, and Jai marries Neetu (Urmila Matondkar), the daughter of a rich NRI.
-Jagadish is in love with Pooja (Tara Sharma), who is from Bangalore; they meet at a college festival.
-When Jai, on insistence of his wife Neetu, clashes with Om's values, they drift apart.
+Om marries the bubbly Ayesha, an MTV VJ, and Jai marries Neetu, the daughter of a rich NRI.
+Jagdish is in love with Pooja, who is from Bangalore; they met at a college festival.
+When Jai, on the insistence of his wife Neetu, clashes with Om's values, they drift apart.

-Jai moves back to United States and starts working at a garage while experimenting with the car engines.
-Jagadish is caught computer hacking after trying to help a friend get the answers to a test, and Om throws him out of the house as a result.
+Jai moves back to the United States and starts working at a garage while experimenting with car engines.
+Jagdish is caught computer hacking after trying to help a friend get the answers to a test, and Om throws him out of the house as a result.
 Om realizes that Shekhar had lien over his house to secure his debt for Jai's study.
-When he fails to pay it back, Shekhar takes the possession of the house.
+When he fails to pay it back, Shekhar takes possession of the house.
 Om, Ayesha, and Sarawasti have to leave the house.
 All three brothers struggle to achieve their goals.
 Om starts his own music label, Jai finally succeeds in building the fastest car and Jagdish meets with a tech billionaire to propose a deal for anti-hacking software.

 Shekhar puts their home for auction.
 Eventually, they all come together at the house auction to buy it back.
 Om is at the auction to see the winner and is surprised when Jagadish shows up to bid.
 He reveals that he used his hacking skills to create a program to block hackers instead.
 Jai comes at the end of the auction and bids more, which he got by selling his engine for the fastest car, and realizes that his future is in India, not in the United States.
 He doesn't have enough, so the three brothers combine their money to win back the house, but it isn't enough.
-Finally, it is revealed that the CEO of the company, who Jagadish made the hacking program for, bid for the house and won.
-Jagadish made a deal that the price of the house is the price of the program.
+Finally, it is revealed that the CEO of the company, who Jagdish made the hacking program for, bid for the house and won.
+Jagdish made a deal that the price of the house is the price of the program.
 The three brothers reunite and move back into the house.